aurelien-barbotin/pyimfcs/docs/calibration.md

 In conventional point FCS, the only assumption needed to fit data is that the observation area is Gaussian (at least in 2D).
 In imaging FCS, this is different: the detection area is a convolution of the pixel area by the point spread function (PSF).
 To account for this, the size of the detection PSF is a parameter of the standard imFCS 2D diffusion fitting model (see ref [1]).

 ## Defining a new fitting model
 In pyimfcs, fitting models are stored in a '.json' file in the folder `pyimfcs/models/`.
 To create a fitting model from an existing template using the parameters of your experiments, you need to create a json file containing the necessary information.
+This json file represents a Python dictionary, having as keys:
+- "mtype": the name of the model type.
+Available model types can be found as keys to the dictionary `fit_functions` in `pyimfcs/fitting.py`.
+They currently include: "2D", "3D","2D_2c" (2 component diffusion in 2D), "2D_anisotropic" (2D diffusion in e.g a rod, see ref.
+[2]) "2D_spherical" (isotropic diffusion in a sphere of small dimensions as compared to the PSF size, see also ref.
+[2]).
+- the parameter names, as string (e.g 'sigma' for the Gaussian standard deviation of the PSF).

+The parameters associated with each model currently implemented are:
+- "2D":"sigma","ginf"
+- "3D":"sigma","sigmaz","ginf",
+- "2D_2c":"sigma","ginf",
+- "2D_anisotropic":"sigma","ginf","f"
+- "2D_spherical":"sigma","ginf","f"

+Short definition of these parameters:
+- "sigma": float, Gaussian standard deviation of the PSF, that needs to be calibrated for each microscope/wavelength.
+In µm.
+- "ginf": boolean, equal to true or false.
+If True, allows the fit to converge towards a non-zero value.
+- "f": float, correction factor to account for membrane curvature.
+Calculated from simulations, as described in ref.
+[2].

 It is recommended to use one of the files already existing as a template.
 For example, if you create a file 'default_model.json' in `pyimfcs/models/`. containing this:

 	{
 	  "mtype": "2D"
 	  "sigma": 0.19,
 	  "ginf": true,
 	}

-pyimfcs will add a fitting model of type '2D', with a PSF is standard deviation 0.19 µm, and that accepts convergence towards non-zero values (parameter 'ginf').
-The possible model types can be found as keys to the dictionary `fit_functions` in `pyimfcs/fitting.py`.
-They currently include: "2D", "3D","2D_2c" (2 component diffusion in 2D), "2D_anisotropic" (2D diffusion in e.g a rod, see ref.
-[2]) "2D_spherical" (isotropic diffusion in a sphere of small dimensions as compared to the PSF size, see also ref.
-[2]).

 ## Implementation of a new fitting class